How to Measure the Distance between Two Rooftops

 Identify the parts of the right triangle that you can use to solve the problem.

-You know the value for the side opposite the 1-degree angle, which is half the pole length, and the adjacent side is the unknown distance.
+You know the length of the side opposite the 1-degree angle, which is half the pole length (half is 3 feet), and the adjacent side is the unknown distance.
 Call that distance x.